itisusama-writer/marionette-effect/chapters/all-chapters.md

 He leaned forward, smiling faintly.
 “Ramirez...
 Let’s see how you play.”

----
-Title: "Chapter 12 - Threads in the Dark"
+"Chapter 12 - Threads in the Dark"
----

 The operations room was quieter now, but the tension clung to the air.
 The clock on the wall ticked past 11 p.m., and the only light came from the blue glow of the monitors.